Nesh996/IT-Security/README.md

 | Threat Protection | ⚠️ Ongoing | Identified "Actions recommended" in Windows Security under Account Protection.
 Configuration improvements are currently being addressed. |
 | Updates | ✅ Verified | Checked Windows Update settings and performed a system scan to verify that the operating system is updated. |

+1. Identity & Authentication

-User authentication protects the system from unauthorized access.
-During the audit, the account login settings were reviewed to confirm that password protection is enabled.
+User authentication serves as the first line of defense for the system, ensuring that only verified users can interact with the workstation.
+During the audit, account sign-in configurations were reviewed to verify that password-based protection is active and enforced.

-Strong authentication is important because it ensures that only authorized users can access the computer.
+The implementation of strong, unique credentials is critical to mitigating the risk of unauthorized access.
+It is recommended that password hints, if utilized, are kept obscure to prevent social engineering or credential guessing attacks.

 <img width="1154" height="729" alt="course5 111" src="https://github.com/user-attachments/assets/2f80af3d-5bc2-4862-b0a9-ae23e8561570" />